 Better: Wrap the item in something useful and reusable.

 I love finding an adorable canvas tote bag to hold and become a part of someone’s gift.
+You can also wrap the gift in a scarf which becomes another part of their present!

 Smaller gifts fit nicely into reusable produce bags or small muslin bags.
 Larger gifts can be placed in a reusable laundry bag for the avid traveler (they are great to store dirty clothes while traveling!).